Discover Alameda, CA condos for sale – your ideal island living awaits.

 Variable quality

-Pro Tip: Always review HOA financials before buying.
-We check reserve fund health, recent special assessments, and deferred maintenance to avoid surprises.
+Always review HOA financials before buying.
+Bonnie checks reserve fund health, recent special assessments, and deferred maintenance to avoid surprises.

-Whether you're exiting an Oakland apartment, downsizing from SF, or building a rental portfolio, we help you navigate Alameda's condo market with HOA financial analysis and buyer-profile matching.
+Whether you're exiting an Oakland apartment, downsizing from SF, or building a rental portfolio — Bonnie Spindler provides HOA financial analysis, buyer-profile matching, and off-market access across all Alameda condo zones.